NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-Work-With-Hyperspectral-Data-In-R.md

 Band 19 has a associate wavelength center or 0.47244 which is in micrometers.
 This value equates to 472.44 nanometers (nm) which is in the visible blue portion of the electromagnetic spectrum (~ 400-700 nm).

-    #read in the wavelength information from the Hdf5 file
-    wavelengths<- h5read(f,"wavelength")

 <i class="fa fa-star"></i> **Data Tip: Bands and Wavelengths** A *band* represents